FGamil/Signals_Project/README.md

 ### CNN Models
 #### VGG16
 After calling the model, it was modified to take its inputs from the specified data file we generted before and to be accustomed to our specific task.
+Also, the model was modified through applying the **sigmoid** function on the output to get only binary results.

 ```
 base_model = VGG16(weights='imagenet', include_top=False, input_shape=(img_height, img_width, 3))